 1.4.4.
 To ensure that stakeholders are protected against fraud, deception, or unethical practices.

 1.4.6.
 To consistently assess the impact to improve the Assessments.

 1.5.
-Accordingly, the stakeholders Grievance Redressal Policy has been formulated with a view to provide a mechanism for stakeholders of the organization to approach Grievance Redressal Officer of the Company.
+Accordingly, the stakeholder’s Grievance Redressal Policy has been formulated with a view to providing a mechanism for stakeholders of the organization to approach the Grievance Redressal Officer of the Company.

 1.6.
 The policy is not the route for taking up a grievance about a personal situation.

 Stakeholders Grievance can be filed in case of client dissatisfaction/complaint as described below: